-In a reverse mortgage, you still own your house but the bank lends you a small portion of the house’s value money in a lump sum or income stream, using the house as security.
+In a reverse mortgage, the bank lends you a portion of the house’s value, using the house as security.
 A reverse mortgage is a credit product type of equity release product (ERP), where your loan is based on how much you own of your home (the equity).

 Deloitte’s 2013 report found the main reasons why older Australians were choosing to utilise a reverse mortgage included the following: